allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Assuming Elastic knows as much about your data as you do

-Much of the discussion above centered on replacing boolean expressions with equivalent expressions that have different performance characteristics.
+Much of the discussion up to this point centered on replacing boolean expressions with equivalent expressions that have different performance characteristics.
-Some of those transformations are always correct since both expressions can be proven equal by means of boolean algebra.
+Some of these transformations are always correct since both expressions can be proven equal by means of boolean algebra.
 However, sometimes two forms of a query are equivalent only within a specific data set.
 Despite many smart optimizations used by modern full-text search engines, by using knowledge about your dataset, you can often achieve more in terms of increasing or decreasing search performance than by relying on mathematics alone.

 A simple example of using this knowledge in practice is improving performance by removing subqueries which are redundant due to the nature of the data.
 Suppose your index contains both printed and online publications.
 Only online publications have a URL.
 By following the simplest logic, if you wanted to find an online publication by URL, you would issue a query such as `type:online AND url:value`.
-This will work, but you could query just `url:value` as well, thanks to knowing something about your data, namely that only online publications have any value set in the `url` field.
+This will work, although you could query just `url:value` as well.
+However, it requires that you know something about your data, namely that only online publications have any value set in the `url` field.
 Obviously, this simplified query will be faster than the original.

 Where you can’t avoid complex queries, you can still use your domain knowledge to improve or reduce performance.
-For example, since the cost of merge operations depends on sizes of inputs, knowing that a particular subquery is likely to return many or few results (query selectivity) and modifying the query in a way in which the sizes of consecutive intermediate results diminish faster may boost performance while relying only on Elastic’s optimizations may result in sub-par performance.
+For example, since the cost of merge operations depends on sizes of inputs, knowing that a particular subquery is likely to return many or few results (query selectivity) and modifying the query in a way in which the sizes of consecutive intermediate results diminish faster may boost performance, while relying only on Elastic’s optimizations may result in sub-par performance.

 Suppose (a real-world example) there is an index with two types of documents whose counts differ wildly: documents of type 1 make up 99% of the index while